ebuchman/blog/content/posts/coins-history.md

 demonetized.
 This practice had the dual effect of restoring the coinage and raising revenues for the king, and would be later mimicked in eastern Europe.

-By the early 11th c in England and Germany, everyone is using coins.[^everyone-coins] There is an urban renaissance.[^urban-renaissance] Some rents and taxes in England and Italy are collected in coin.[^rents] Europe monetizes.
-Coin comes to be seen in the north increasingly as currency, not just weight.
-Kingdoms of Bohemia, Hungary, Poland, Kiev, Norway accept Christianity and start minting coins (according to the standards of their Christian advisers).[^kingdoms] But by the 1030s, the silver from Goslar is on the decline, and by the later half of the century, the general reduction in coinage brings about a recession across northern Europe.
+By the early 11th c in England and Germany, everyone was using coins.[^everyone-coins] There was an urban renaissance.[^urban-renaissance] Some rents and taxes in England and Italy were collected in coin.[^rents] Europe monetized.
+Coin came to be seen in the north increasingly as currency, not just as weights of metal.
+Kingdoms of Bohemia, Hungary, Poland, Kiev, and Norway accept Christianity and start minting coins (according to the standards of their Christian advisers).[^kingdoms] But by the 1030s, the silver from Goslar was on the decline, and by the later half of the century, the general reduction in coinage brought about a recession across northern Europe.

-At the very end of the 11th c, Europe experiences a new wave of activity engendered by the crusades.
+At the very end of the 11th c, Europe experienced a new wave of activity engendered by the Crusades.
 Raising the funds for the crusades was a heroic feat, perhaps aided by the new silver that had accumulated.
-But Europe's chronic trade deficit, and the massive expenses of the crusades, caused this metal to drain out to Italy and the East.
+But Europe's chronic trade deficit, and the massive expenses of the Crusades, caused this metal to drain out to Italy and the East.

 The silver of Saxony did not seem to make much way into France.[^france-no-silver] And by the late 11th c, minting fragmented again across the continent.
-England and Italian City States manage to maintain strong centralized control over their mints.
-But across France and Germany, it becomes necessary to qualify units of account by location.
+England and Italian City States managed to maintain strong centralized control over their mints.
+But across France and Germany, it became necessary to qualify units of account by location.
 Charlemagne's common monetary standard was long lost.
 The 'period of regional pfennigs' had begun.[^regional-pfennigs]